Finally, A Customer Feedback Tool Product Managers Want

 As you get more feedback, you can use it to help you develop ideas into product specs.
 Customer feedback usually gets separated by the time the specs are being written, but this way you can refer back to your stack original customer comments as you spec out a solution.

-Filter for insights to help you prioritize your backlog
+Discover insights to help you prioritize your backlog

 Feedback filtering is incredibly powerful on the Customer Feedback Portal because you can use it to find opportunities in your product backlog based on customer feedback.